 Plum

 Plums can be found with a dark red or purple coloration.
-There’re as many as 30 plus species of plum, and they are highly nutritious fruits.
+There are as many as 30 plus species of plum, and they are highly nutritious fruits.

 Purple Cherry Tomatoes